 - Several views of the same face can be enrolled to the database to cover the whole ±90 degrees yaw range from frontal position.

 - head roll (tilt) – ±180 degrees (configurable);

 Face liveness check:

-- A stream of consecutive images (usually a video stream from a camera) is required for the live face detection.
+- A stream of consecutive images (usually a video stream from a camera) or a single image (in some modes) are required for the face liveness detection.

 - Only one face should be visible in these frames.

 - 80 pixels is the recommended minimal distance between eyes (IOD) for a face to perform liveness check reliably.
 100 pixels or more recommended for smoother performance.

 - During passive liveness checks the face should be still and the user has to look directly at the camera with ±15 degrees tolerances for roll, pitch and yaw to experience the best performance.

 - Optionally, ICAO compliance check can be used to strengthen the liveness check.

 Users can enable these liveness check modes: